-Transfer Status: CSU/UC Degree Applicable: AA/AS COD GE: C3 CSU GE: None IGETC: None Courses of Instruction TA 221
+Transfer Status: CSU/UC Degree Applicable: AA/AS COD GE: C3 CSU GE: None IGETC: None

-TA-050 THEATRE DANCE 1 Unit
+TA-050 THEATRE DANCE Units: 1

 This course includes progressive practical training in Ballet, Modern, Jazz and Tap for stage performance as well as basic theory and application of various choreographic techniques for musical theater productions.
 May be taken for a total of four times.